alaisary/alaisary/README.md

 ### 🧠 About Me

-- 🔍 Specializing in Red Teaming, Web App Pentesting, Active Directory, Phishing & Social Engineering
+- 🔍 Specializing in Cyber Security

 ---